lklok66/ice/fix/demo/simple/README.txt

-This demo shows a simple nonfiltered IceFIX client.
+This demo shows a simple IceFIX client.

 To run the demo, first start a FIX server such as the demo FIX server in fix\demo\server:

-> ..\..\demo\server\server config.cfg
+> ..\server\server config.cfg

 In a separate window, start the IceFIX server: